lightlinux/mini-buildd/doc/admin.rst

 	 This example is for squeeze; repeat the imports for all base distributions you want to migrate.

 	 Thusly, ye olde ``*-experimental`` distribution will be migrated to the distribution with the same name in 1.0.
-Ye olde 'squeeze-REPOID' goes to squeeze-REPOID-unstable.
-For the
+Ye olde ``squeeze-REPOID`` goes to
-	 latter, multiple package version will be automatically installed to rollback distributions.
+	 ``squeeze-REPOID-unstable``.
+For the latter, multiple package
+	 version will be automatically installed to the new *rollback distributions* (which are needed with reprepro to support multiple package versions).

 4. (Optional) Fix up package status.